NazaNEYn/Triangles/README.md

-Link of the article will be added soon ^^
+Link of the article : https://dev.to/nazanin_ashrafi/make-triangles-with-borders-in-css-59a